Alonso-del-Arte/currency-demo/README.md

 | U+20B9  | &#x20B9; | INR      | Indian rupee             |

 The symbol &#x20A0; was intended for the euro but it's hardly used nowadays.
-The symbol &#x20A8; for Indian rupee was used much more frequently.
+The symbol &#x20A8; for the Indian rupee was used much more frequently.

 The cruzeiro symbol &#x20A2; is of greater historical interest, even though now the official currency of Brazil is the Brazilian real (BRL), for which the